 Fermenting beets can get a bit tricky.
 Like fruit, beets have a relatively high sugar content that can convert to alcohol quite easily.
 To solve that problem, lacto-fermenting beets in small quantities with other vegetables such as turnips or cabbage is helpful.

-This is a classic combination of cold-weather root vegetable fermentation, and makes a lively addition to winter meals that can be lacking in much-needed enzymes and probiotics.
+This classic combination of cold-weather root vegetable fermentation makes a lively addition to winter meals that can be lacking in much-needed enzymes and probiotics.

-- Combine salt with 2 cups water.
-Pour over the vegetables, leaving 1/5 inches of headspace (just covering the vegetables).
-Weight down as needed.
+Combine salt with 2 cups water.
+Pour over the vegetables, leaving 1-2 inches of headspace (just covering the vegetables).
+Weigh down as needed.

-- Allow to ferment at a cool room temperature for 3 to 12 days, depending on preference.
+Allow to ferment at a cool room temperature for 3-12 days, depending on preference.
 Longer is usually better, especially for tough root vegetables.